We are proud to have been awarded the Music Excellence Partner award with the Derby and Derbyshire Music Partnership.

-- Brass (with Richard Bradley)
+- Brass (with Richard Bradley) on Wednesday mornings

-- Guitar (with Joe Keelan)
+- Guitar (with Joe Keelan) on Thursday mornings

-- Recorder (with Martina Englefield)
+- Recorder (with Martina Englefield) on Friday lunchtimes

-- Piano (with Andrew Jones)
+- Piano (with Andrew Jones) on Thursday afternoons

-On Friday 20th April, Choir had an amazing day working with the BBC Singers in school.
+IN 2018 Choir had an amazing day working with the BBC Singers in school.
 They performed 'No Place Like' by Kerry Andrew and 'In the Arms of an Oak' by Andy Beck and everyone was able to listen to two beautiful pieces sung by our very talented visitors.
 Many thanks to the BBC Ten Pieces Coaching Scheme for this opportunity.